 The screenshot shows the Microsoft Azure 'Create Citrix ADC' wizard.
 At the top, there is a blue header bar with the Microsoft Azure logo and a search bar.
 Below the header, the breadcrumb navigation shows 'Home > Citrix ADC > Create Citrix ADC'.
 The main content area has a green validation message 'Validation Passed'.
-Below this, there are four tabs: 'Basics', 'VM Configurations', 'Network and Additional Settings', and 'Review + create' (which is underlined, indicating it is the active step).
-The 'PRODUCT DETAILS' section shows 'Citrix ADC' by Citrix, with links to 'Terms of use' and 'Privacy policy'.
+Below this, there are four tabs: 'Basics', 'VM Configurations', 'Network and Additional Settings', and 'Review + create'.
+The 'Review + create' tab is currently selected.
+Under 'PRODUCT DETAILS', it shows 'Citrix ADC' by Citrix, with links to 'Terms of use' and 'Privacy policy'.
 The 'TERMS' section contains a detailed legal agreement.
-The 'Basics' section displays the following configuration details:
+The 'Basics' section lists the following configuration details:

-Basics
+Setting Value

 Subscription cse-dev-03-ca

 Resource group srcmdtest

 Region East US

 Citrix ADC Release Version 13.0

 License Subscription Bring Your Own License

 Virtual Machine name citrix-adc-vpx

 Username nsroot

 Password

-Below the 'Basics' section, there is a 'VM Configurations' section with buttons for 'Create', '< Previous', 'Next >', and 'Download a template for automation'.
+At the bottom of the wizard, there is a 'VM Configurations' section with buttons for 'Create', '< Previous', 'Next >', and 'Download a template for automation'.